World leaders gather in Paris for Jacques Chirac's funeral | The China Post

 Chirac was celebrated by many in France for asserting the country’s role as a global player, with his opposition to the US-led invasion of Iraq in 2003 considered one of his most significant actions.
 Chirac is also being remembered for being the first French president to acknowledge France’s role in the deportation of Jews during World War II.
 He remained a popular figure after leaving office, despite a conviction for misusing public funds.

-Chirac is to be buried at the Montparnasse cemetery in Paris, next to his daughter Laurence, who died in 2016 at the age of 58.
+Chirac was buried in a small ceremony with close family and friends at Montparnasse cemetery in Paris.
+He was laid to rest in a plot next to his daughter Laurence, who died in 2016 at the age of 58.

 DW sends a daily selection of hard news and quality journalism.
 Sign up here.